adroit-al/adroit-al/README.md

-- 👋 Hi, I’m Albert
+- 👋 Hi, my name is Albert.
 - 👀 I’m interested in pursuing a career in data analysis.
 - 🌱 I’m currently learning data and business analytics.